-The Applications are now closed.
-The Lucy Art Residency 2019 program will be announced on our web page and our Facebook Page in Autumn 2018.
+The Applications for the 2019 Residency are now closed.
+The Lucy Art Residency 2020 program will be announced on our web page, Facebook page and Instagram in late Autumn 2019.

 What is included in the residency.

-The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence, a 500 Euro artist fee and a per diem of 20 Euros for personal expenses.
+The residency includes accommodation in a private room in the five star hotel Lucy, breakfast and two daily meals in the hotel's restaurant, economy flights to and from the country of residence and a per diem of 25 Euros for personal expenses.
 For the production of the artwork following the residency a 300 Euro Artist Fee will be paid and up to 300 Euro production budget provided.

 What is not included in the residency